HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueCodeableConcept from LateralityVS (required)
   ```

-* Show how the inline extensions in [US Core Race](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-race.html) would be defined in FSH:
+* Show how the inline extensions defined in [US Core Race](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-race.html) would be defined using FSH:

   ```
   * extension contains